ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ![Architecture](images/solution62-vpc-scaling-dedicated-hidden/architecture_diagram.png)

-1. You will start by provisioning two VSIs (one frontend VSI and one backend VSI) on a VPC and cloud services with private endpoints.
+* You will start by provisioning two VSIs (one frontend VSI and one backend VSI) on a VPC, then cloud services with private endpoints.
-2. As the load(traffic) increases, you will add more VSIs manually thus you need a public load balancer for your frontend and a load balancer for your backend application to distribute the load.
+* To address increasing traffic, manually add more VSIs.
+To distribute load, you need to add a public load balancer on the frontend and a private load balancer on the backend.
-3. You will then enable scaling for VPC to dynamically add or remove VSIs based on the metrics like CPU, RAM etc., or through scheduled scaling.
+* You will then enable scaling for VPC to dynamically add or remove VSIs based on metrics like CPU, RAM etc., or through scheduled scaling.
-4. As the scope expands, you may require dedicated compute to isolate and perform heavy computation on the data.
+* As the scope expands, you may require dedicated compute to isolate and perform heavy computation on the data.
-5. Additionally, You will resize the dedicated instance allowing you to vertically instances to any supported profile size in minutes.
+* Additionally, you will resize the dedicated instance allowing you to vertically instances to any supported profile size in minutes.
-6. VSIs on both VPC-scale and VPC-dedicated communicate with cloud services via private endpoints provided by VPE.
+* As shown in the architecture diagram, VSIs on both VPC-SCALE and VPC-DEDICATED communicate with cloud services via the private endpoints provided by VPE.

 ## Before you begin
 {: #vpc-scaling-dedicated-compute-prereqs}